PrimarchNostromo/hailCaesarListBuilder/README.md

 List builder application Created by Joshua Geyer

 Hail Caesar Miniatures game developed by Warlord Games.
 Warlord Games and Hail Caesar are trademarks of Warlord Games Ltd. All rights reserved

+Many of the pictures and quotes are taken from the Total War series of video games developed by Creative Assembly.
+All rights reserved